 Maine’s rugged Atlantic coast, experienced on a bicycle, is a sensory joy like no other.
-During our July weeklong cycling journey, we breathed in the fragrances of wild roses, ripe berries, salt air and freshly cut hay.
+During our July weeklong cycling journey last summer, we breathed in the fragrances of wild roses, ripe berries, salt air and freshly cut hay.

 We saw maritime landscapes calling Andrew Wyeth’s watercolors to mind, endless stands of tiger lilies, wild blueberry bushes, twinkling fireflies in grassy pastures, friendly alpacas and heirloom cattle.

 The state website gives plenty of free information and maps on how to navigate and plan.
 Bike touring in Maine is a fantastic way to see coastal Maine.

 Starting our adventure in Portland, we were traveling with Beer and Bike Tours, a Fort Collins, Colorado-based tour operator.
 The director and owner, Bob Williams, escorted us and planned our itinerary.

 After checking in at the B&B, we cycled off to taste some craft beers at Rising Tide Brewery downtown, where we were charmed by a friendly Australian Shepherd sidling up to the bar next to his owner.

 Sniffing the refreshing salt air drifting in from the harbor, we biked a few blocks away for the full tour at Shipyard Brewing Company, founded in 1994.

 Here we first heard the New England accent we’d come to regard fondly along the journey.
 “Come along in heah, deah,” the tour guide beckoned.